 We welcome students of all religious beliefs.
 At each site we provide opportunities for interested students to attend worship services on or off campus.
 We cannot always guarantee that a specific type of service will be available.
 CTY staff escort students to services and provide supervision.

 Residential life is an important part of CTY-Princeton, and we urge all students to live on campus.
 The residence halls are a place where students have the opportunity to form close bonds and build a community with their peers.
-They learn to take responsibility for their daily schedules, to manage their time, and to get along with people from different backgrounds.
-Most importantly, it is our mission to develop a community of learners at CTY-Princeton.
 While commuter students have successfully attended the program, they tend to feel more as if they are observers of the community rather than full participants.
 In fact, it has been our experience that students who begin as commuters often change their minds after the first few days and ask to switch to residential status.

 Note: Sometimes students apply as commuters because they are anxious about living away from home for the first time.
 If this is a concern, we recommend that you try to persuade your child to start the program as a residential student, then switch to commuter status if needed.
 Switching from residential to commuter status can always be accommodated (the reverse is not always possible), and we will provide a prorated refund of the room and meals portion of the tuition.

 All medications are stored in the site health office and dispensed by CTY health staff.
-The only medications students may keep with them are some emergency-use medications such as rescue inhalers and EpiPens®.
+Students may only keep emergency-use medications such as rescue inhalers and EpiPens® with them.
 Please see Medical Information for more details.